abeamar/AbeMon/README.md

 # abe App 0.1.0
 ![Alt text](https://github.com/abeamar/abeApp/blob/main/logo.png) <br>
-App created in Visual Studio, C#, WPF, T-SQL.
+App created using Visual Studio, C#, WPF, T-SQL, WMI.
 This App is for Light DBA everyday work of monitoring and troubleshooting.
 <hr>
  <p dir="auto">
         <a href="#about">1.
 About</a><br>